haofumei/MIT-6.5840-Distributed-Systems/src/kvraft/README.md

 ## Later work:

 1. In my implementation, the leader sends snapshot to the follower when follower's log is just one index behind and the follower is going to take a snapshot.
 So it is better to allow the follower's log lag a few logs behind the leader.
-2. The number of RPC need to be optimized.